Berkshire sells entire stakes in U.S. airlines - Buffett

-Berkshire Hathaway Inc has sold its entire stakes in the four largest U.S. airlines, Chairman Warren Buffett said Saturday at the company's annual meeting.
+Berkshire Hathaway Inc sold its entire stakes in the four largest U.S. airlines in April, Chairman Warren Buffett said Saturday at the company's annual meeting, saying "the world has changed" for the aviation industry.

-The conglomerate held sizeable positions in the airlines, including an 11% stake in Delta Air Lines and about 9% stakes in both United Airlines and Southwest Airlines Co at the end of 2019, according to its annual report.
+The conglomerate had held sizeable positions in the airlines, including an 11% stake in Delta Air Lines, 10% of American Airlines Co, 10% of Southwest Airlines Co and 9% of United Airlines at the end of 2019, according to its annual report and company filings.

+The conglomerate was one of the largest individual holders in the four airlines and in 2016 disclosed it had begun investing in the four carriers after avoiding the sector for years.

 Airline stocks have been hard hit by the near collapse U.S. travel demand amid the coronavirus pandemic.

+"We made that decision in terms of the airline business.
+We took money out of the business basically even at a substantial loss," Buffett said.
+"We will not fund a company that -- where we think that it is going to chew up money in the future."

+Berkshire disclosed on April 3 it had sold about 18% of its Delta stake and 4% of its Southwest shares.

-Buffett said Berkshire had invested around $7 billion (£5.60 billion) or $8 billion amassing stakes in the four airlines including American Airlines Group Inc .
+Buffett said Berkshire had invested around $7 billion or $8 billion amassing stakes in the four airlines including American Airlines Group Inc .

 "We did not take out anything like $7 or $8 billion and that was my mistake," Buffett said at the company's annual meeting which was livestreamed.
 "I am the one who made the decision."